Voluminous, complex, time-consuming and costly…

 - Pricing point.
-As for every product within Atlassian ecosystem, there is possibility to buy an unlimited product functionality for a fraction of a price compared to alternative solutions running outside of the ecosystem.
+As for every product within the Atlassian ecosystem, there is a possibility to buy an unlimited product functionality for a fraction of a price compared to alternative solutions running outside of the ecosystem.

 TestRail is a test case management tool you can use to form better test cases and test suites.
 Additionally, it integrates with many issue tracking tools.
 It comes with the HTTP-based API to integrate with the automated test results.